cnoe-io/openapi-mcp-codegen/README.md

   - Uses your configured LLM to create a SYSTEM prompt tailored to the generated tools
 - **--enhance-docstring-with-llm**
   - Optionally rewrites tool docstrings using an LLM
+- **--enable-slim**
+  - Bridges the generated A2A Starlette application to SLIM via AgntcyFactory.
+  - Requires agntcy_app_sdk and a running SLIM data plane; configure SLIM_ENDPOINT (default http://localhost:46357).

 ## Generated Architecture